strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 Unfortunately, the idempotent producer does not guarantee duplicate protection across restarts and when you need to write to multiple partitions as a single unit of work.
 This is the typical scenario with many stream processing applications that run read-process-write cycles.
-In this case, you can use transactions API or Streams API to make these cycles atomic.
+In this case, you can make these cycles atomic using Kafka Producer or Kafka Streams APIs.
-The transaction API is low level and you need to ensure the right configuration and to commit offsets within the scope of the transaction.
+The Kafka Producer API is low level, so you need to ensure the right configuration and to commit offsets within the scope of the transaction.
-Instead, with the Streams API you can simply set `processing.guarantee=exactly_once_v2` to enable EOS on your existing topology.
+Instead, with the Kafka Streams API you can simply set `processing.guarantee=exactly_once_v2` to enable EOS on your existing topology.

 ### Considerations

 Each producer must configure its own static and unique [`transactional.id`](https://kafka.apache.org/documentation/#producerconfigs_transactional.id) to enable the zombie fencing logic, which avoids message duplicates.
-The TID is used to uniquely identify the same producer instance across process restarts, and it is associated with the producer session.
+The `transactional.id` is used to uniquely identify the same producer instance across process restarts, and it is associated with the producer session.
-When starting, the producer must call `initTransactions` one time, so that the broker can complete any open transaction with the given TID and increment the epoch.
+When starting, the producer must call `initTransactions` one time, so the broker can tidy up the state associated with any previous incarnations of this producer, as identified by the `transactional.id`.
-Once the epoch is incremented, any producers with the same TID and an older epoch are considered zombies, and are fenced off as soon as they try to send data.
+Thereafter, any existing producers using the same `transactional.id` are considered zombies, and are fenced off as soon as they try to send data.

-> Before Kafka 2.6 the TID had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.
+> Before Kafka 2.6 the `transactional.id` had to be a static encoding of the input partitions in order to avoid ownership transfer between application instances during rebalances, that would invalidate the fencing logic.
-> This limitation was ugely inefficient, because an application instance couldn't reuse a single thread-safe producer instance, but had to create one for each input partition.
+> This limitation was hugely inefficient, because an application instance couldn't reuse a single thread-safe producer instance, but had to create one for each input partition.
 > It was fixed with by forcing the producer to send the consumer group metadata along with the offsets to commit ([KIP-447](https://cwiki.apache.org/confluence/display/KAFKA/KIP-447%3A+Producer+scalability+for+exactly+once+semantics)).

 To guarantee message ordering, a given producer can have at most one open transaction.